The Hunt for the Best Hi-Res Portable Audio player under $100

 So you don't want to break the bank?
-You care about sound and want to buy the best budget MP3 Player under $100.
+You care about sound and want to buy the best budget high resolution music player under $100.
 Well let me tell you that yes it is possible to have audiophile level Hi-res music on the cheap.
-Your first priority should always be having good quality files followed quickly by upgrading your headphones or earphones.
-These two steps will go a long way to getting the best within your respected budget.
+Your first priority should always be having good quality music files followed quickly by upgrading to audiophile headphones or earphones.
+These two steps will go a long way to getting the best sound within your respected budget.

-Where you do see more of a dramatic jump is when coming from something like a mobile phone or cheap mp3 player to one of these dedicated music players that are designed with sound quality in mind will make a hell of a difference.
+Where you do see more of a dramatic jump is when you come from something like a mobile phone or cheap mp3 player.
+Moving to one of these dedicated music players that are designed with sound quality in mind will make a hell of a difference.

 HIDIZS AP60 - A Feature rich budget player